In this article, we’ll build a storefront with Storefront UI and Tailwind CSS.

 component.
 The SfImage

-component can cast a dark overlay on an image and display some text that was passed as a child.
-This can be seen in the first three images:
+component casts a dark overlay on an image and displays text that was passed as a child, which you can see in the first three images:

 <template> <SfSection titleHeading="Be In Tune" subtitleHeading="#OppOpgOpk" :levelHeading="2"> <div class="px-14 grid w-full"> <div class="a p-2"> <SfImage src="https://images.unsplash.com/photo-1556905055-8f358a7a47b2?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1050&q=80" :srcsets="[]" alt="Vila stripe maxi shirt dress" width="" height="" > A </SfImage> </div> <div class="b p-2"> <SfImage class="object-cover" src="https://images.unsplash.com/photo-1562157873-818bc0726f68?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=564&q=80" :srcsets="[]" alt="Vila stripe maxi shirt dress" width="" height="100%" > B </SfImage> </div> <div class="c p-2"> <SfImage class="object-cover" src="https://images.unsplash.com/photo-1562157873-818bc0726f68?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=564&q=80" :srcsets="[]" alt="Vila stripe maxi shirt dress" width="" height="100%" > C </SfImage> </div> <div class="d p-2"> <SfImage src="https://images.unsplash.com/photo-1556905055-8f358a7a47b2?ixid=MXwxMjA3fDB8MHxwaG90by1wYWdlfHx8fGVufDB8fHw%3D&ixlib=rb-1.2.1&auto=format&fit=crop&w=1050&q=80" :srcsets="[]" alt="Vila stripe maxi shirt dress" width="" height="" /> </div> </div> </SfSection> </template> <script> import { SfSection, SfImage } from "@storefront-ui/vue"; export default { components: { SfSection, SfImage, }, }; </script> <style> .a { grid-column: 1; grid-row: 1; } .b { grid-column: 1; grid-row: 2 / span 2; } .c { grid-column: 2; grid-row: 1 / span 2; } .d { grid-column: 2; grid-row: 3; } </style>